camp6/camp6.github.io/index.markdown

 The sixth installment of CAMP is coming to Stanford on January 13-14, 2024!

 ## What is CAMP?
-The **Ca**lifornia **M**eeting on **P**sycholinguistics is a free, informal two-day workshop to promote psycholinguistics research in California.
+The **CA**lifornia **M**eeting on **P**sycholinguistics is a free, informal two-day workshop to promote psycholinguistics research in California.
 All are welcome to submit, but student and post-doc research will be prioritized.
 Research areas include, but are not limited to:
 * Adult and child language processing
 * Language comprehension
 * Language planning and production